-Furthermore, the public housing program does not have an annual reporting mechanism.
-The major CPD programs report through the Consolidated Annual Performance and Evaluation Report (CAPER), which is not due until 90 days after the close of the program year.
+The major CPD programs report through an information system called IDIS which is used to create the Consolidated Annual Performance and Evaluation Report (CAPER), which is not due until 90 days after the close of the program year.
 The Consolidated Plan regulations do not have provisions regarding Section 3.